SeanKilleen/seankilleen.github.io/_posts/2019-08-28-improve-your-technical-interviews.md

 ## Your Overall Approach

-* You should be rooting for the interviewee.
+* **You should be rooting for the interviewee**.
 You should want them to succeed.
-* You should be introducing them to your org's culture by living it.
+There is no point to running your interview process like a gauntlet that someone has to get through.
+That’s just hazing.
+You should believe that this person has the potential to add something to your team.
+If you don’t, don’t schedule the interview.
-* You are -- whether you realize it or not -- showcasing your company's values.
+* **You are -- whether you realize it or not -- showcasing your company's values**.
+You should be introducing them to your org's culture by living it.
+You want to make sure the employee thinks they’ll have a great environment.
+What better way to do that than to...give them a great environment from the interview onward.

 ## Think: what kind of person are you looking for?